csessig86/iowa_salaries/readme.md

 This example creates a database of Iowa public employee salaries
 - Data pulled from the Iowa Department of Adminstrative Services: https://www.legis.iowa.gov/LSAReports/salaryBook.aspx

+Note: To run locally, open up you command line, navigate to this folder and run: python -m SimpleHTTPServer